hmc-cs111-spring2023/cs111-project-pitch-cvaldovinos/contract.md

 To make sure that I can give consistent and actionable feedback to other people in the class, I will make sure that I look at their work relative to their plan and what recent changes have been made.
 While we often like to fram the work of others relative to that of ours, this is not always helpful.
 In fact, it can be particularly negative for a project like this where we each are working on nonlinear scales.
 Also, reflecting on the question of Concepts / Skills, a concept which I may have found intutitive may have been more of a struggle for others.
 Keeping these factors in mind, I think I can provide more consistent, useful feedback to others.

-To ensure that my feedback is actionable, thinking back to the discussions we had at the beginning of the semester, I think it's always important to provide the feedback in a respectful manner such that the other is receptive towards it and that the criticism is clear so that way the other person has clear understanding of what you reccommend and they can decide whether they want to edit that aspect or not.
+To ensure that my feedback is also actionable, thinking back to the discussions we had at the beginning of the semester, I think it's always important to provide the feedback in a respectful manner such that the other is receptive towards it.
+Secondly, I aim to provide criticism that is clear so that way the other person has clear understanding of what I am reccommending and they can decide whether they want to edit that aspect or not.

 ## Success